SpikeSMOKE: Spiking Neural Networks for Monocular 3D Object Detection with Cross-Scale Gated Coding: Related works

-Common approaches for monocular 3D object detection include Two-stage methods (MonoLSS \cite{27}), Single-stage anchor-based methods (GrooMeD-NMS \cite{21}) and Single-stage anchor-free methods (SMOKE\cite{2}, MonoCD \cite{24}, MonoDGP \cite{23}).
-Compared with the first method, which is prone to introducing 2D noise\cite{2}, and the second method, which usually requires complex data preprocessing and non-maximum suppression\cite{020}\cite{021}, the third method has the advantages of a simple model and high computational efficiency.
 In this paper, we use the SMOKE \cite{2} architecture of Single-stage anchor-free methods as a base architecture, which both ignores the redundancy associated with 2D detection frameworks and does not require additional data.
 The SMOKE architecture continues the keypoint detection of centernet \cite{43}, which discards the traditional 2D detection module and retains only the 3D detection part, and improves the parameter convergence and detection accuracy by multi-step disentanglement.
+Specifically, it decomposes the attribute regression of the 3D bounding box into multiple steps, optimizing each parameter progressively.
 The 3D bounding box is obtained by predicting the object's 3D projection center on the image plane along with attribute variables.
 The attribute regression of the 3D bounding box is decoupled into an 8-tuple $(\alpha_x, \alpha_y, \alpha_z, \alpha_l, \alpha_w, \alpha_h, sin\beta, cos\beta)$.
-These parameters are optimized by a loss function, which is transformed to obtain the true parameters $(x,y,z,w,h,l,\theta)$ used to construct the 3D bounding box.
+These parameters are optimized by a loss function, and then transformed into the actual parameters for constructing the 3D bounding box, including the object's center position $(x,y,z)$, dimensions $(w,h,l)$, and orientation angle $(\theta)$.